Lu-Yanru/42-Libft/README.md

   - Allocates memory (using malloc(3)) and returns a string representing the integer received as an argument.
   - param: n: The integer to convert.
   - return: The string representing the integer.
 NULL if the allocation fails.

+- char *ft_strmapi(char const *s, char (*f)(unsigned int, char));
+  - Applies the function f to each character of the string s, passing its index as the first argument and the character itself as the second.
+A new string is created (using malloc(3)) to store the results from the successive applications of f.
+  - param1: s: The string to iterate over.
+  - param2: f: The function to apply to each character.
+  - return: The string created from the successive applications of ’f’.
+Returns NULL if the allocation fails.

+- void ft_striteri(char *s, void (*f)(unsigned int, char*));
+  - Applies the function ’f’ to each character of the string passed as argument, passing its index as the first argument.
+Each character is passed by address to ’f’ so it can be modified if necessary.
+Compared to ft_strmapi, this function doesn't create a new string but modifies the input string.
+  - param1: s: The string to iterate over.
+  - param2: f: The function to apply to each character.

+- void ft_putchar_fd(char c, int fd);
+  - Outputs the character ’c’ to the specified file descriptor.
+  - param1: c: The character to output.
+  - param2: fd: The file descriptor on which to write.

+- void ft_putstr_fd(char *s, int fd);
+  - Outputs the string ’s’ to the specified file descriptor.
+  - param1: s: The string to output.
+  - param2: fd: The file descriptor on which to write.

+- void ft_putendl_fd(char *s, int fd);
+  - Outputs the string ’s’ to the specified file descriptor followed by a newline.
+  - param1: s: The string to output.
+  - param1: fd: The file descriptor on which to write.

+- void ft_putnbr_fd(int n, int fd);
+  - Outputs the integer ’n’ to the specified file descriptor.
+  - param1: n: The integer to output.
+  - param2: fd: The file descriptor on which to write.